Sodiqlef/Sodiqlef/README.md

 Backend developer
 -----------------

-Detail-oriented and self-taught professional with excellent communication, interpersonal, and creative thinking skills.
-A backend web developer with great experience and programming knowledge.
+Detail-oriented and self-taught professional with excellent communication, interpersonal, and analytical thinking skills.
+A data analyst with strong experience in data cleaning, visualization, and deriving actionable insights.

 * ✉️  You can contact me at [ogundimusodiq0@yahoo.com](mailto:ogundimusodiq0@yahoo.com)
-* 🧠  I'm learning Core Solidity concepts
+* 🧠  I'm learning Core data and risk analysis concepts
-* 🤝  I'm open to collaborating on Any Python and web3 projects
+* 🤝  I'm open to collaborating on Any Python and data analysis projects

 ### Skills